Variation in Australian English: Ethnocultural varieties

-The ethnocultural dialects are diverse accents in Australian English that are spoken by the minority groups, which are of non-English speaking background.
-A massive immigration from Asia has made a large increase in diversity and the will for people to show their cultural identity within the Australian context.
+The ethnocultural dialects are diverse accents in Australian English that are spoken by minority groups, which are of non-English speaking background.
+Substantial immigration from Asia has led to a large increase in diversity and people expressing their cultural identity within the Australian context.
 These ethnocultural varieties contain features of General Australian English as adopted by the children of immigrants blended with some non-English language features, such as the Afro-Asiatic and Asian languages.

 From the 1960s and 1970s, major cities such as Sydney and Melbourne received large numbers of immigrants from Southern Europe and the Middle East (Italians, Greeks, Lebanese, Maltese, Croats, Macedonians, Turks etc.); the second generation of these immigrants can also have a distinct accent, in a similar fashion to the east coast of the United States with descendants of European migrants having the "Jersey accent".

 Chinese-Australian English has the all-purpose exclamation "aiyah!"/"aiyoh!" (what a shame! – from Mandarin/Cantonese) and sometimes will end sentences with "lah" (from Singlish).

 Lebanese Australian English

 Lebanese Australian English (LAusE) has been prescribed as a new dialect of Australian English.
 It is generally spoken by Australian speakers of Lebanese descent.
 Closely resembling the general Australian accent, the variety was based on the acoustic phonetic characteristics in the speech of young, Lebanese Australian male university students in Sydney, who speak English as their first language and also use vernacular Arabic.
-Compared to the standard Australian English, the students had minor vowel motion differences with striking voicing and related timing effects.
+Compared to standard Australian English, the students had minor vowel motion differences with striking voicing and related timing effects.

 Other Middle Eastern Australians too, particularly in the Sydney area (in the 2006 census, 72.8% of Lebanese-Australians lived in Sydney) have a similar dialect.
 Among Arab Australians, words such as "shoo" (what's up) and "yallah" (let's go/goodbye).
 "Habib" has a use similar to mate (meaning friend), but can also be a pejorative word for males who assert themselves aggressively – a type of person obsessed with grabbing girls' attention, "hotted-up" (meaning modified or hot-rodded) cars and loud music. wallah is also used, meaning "I swear to God" or "Really!"